fh-tech/CFLOP/README.md

 So pretty much any front end can be built using this backend.
 Feel free to use it!

+#### Usage
+Meant to be used as a library, you can build it though and try it out on the command line if you like.
+* run make
+* go into `/build` and pipe a file with a valid json on one line into the executable
+    - e.g `./CFLOP < test.json`
+* you can find a testfile in `/test/test.json`

 ![](img/description.png)

 #### 2. Endpoints
 A short list of endpoints which can be used and how to communicate with them.